 True, I have encountered used car salesmen who clung to the idea that if they could get rich off of my misguided trust in their sales pitch, well, screw me and more power to them.
 But I was not reassured to see this attitude widely shared by my students.
 Admittedly, a large number of them were business majors, and I’m pretty sure that this partially explains their position.
 But still…

 Naturally, I’m reluctant to point fingers over America’s current ethical collapse, but if you could see my head, you'd notice that it is gesturing meaningfully toward libertarianism.
-This, surely, is the beast that has raised its hoary head over today’s hapless students.
-This head, by the way, is also decidedly whorey.
+This, surely, is the beast that has raised its hoary visage over today’s hapless students.
+This visage, by the way, is also decidedly whorey.

 In its modern, young American form, libertarianism apparently boils down to this precept: “We are masters of our own fate.
 We should be allowed to make any decisions we choose about our own lives as long as we aren’t physically assaulting our fellow citizens or seizing their property.
 If we destroy our own lives because of our decisions, and maybe the lives of our children as well, too bad.
 That’s nobody’s business but our own.”

 This is a weirdly unrealistic philosophy, one that has no connection to scientific understandings of human nature.
 It reminds me of a saying I first heard years ago, supposedly Spanish or Middle Eastern in origin: “Take what you want and pay for it, says God.”

 The underlying idea (again, contrary to science) is that free people shape their own lives, and nobody need be concerned about anybody else.